-- 61. Frank Christine, Jr., welcomed the group and announced the results of the vote on the Bylaws amendments.
+- 61. Frank Christine welcomed the group and announced the results of the vote on the Bylaws amendments.
 There were 518 votes in favor of the amendments and 44 votes opposed, representing a 92% favorable vote, so the motion is adopted. - 62.
-Patti Stratton led in a prayer of thanksgiving for the new structure. - 63.
-Sharon Gober moved on behalf of the Nominating Committee to elect the new Board of General Ministries as printed and distributed.
+Patti Stratton led in a prayer of thanksgiving for the new structure.

+- 63. Sharon Gober brought the report of the Nominating Committee to elect the new Board of General Ministries.
 The vote was taken by uplifted ballot, and the motion was adopted. - 64.
-Sharon Gober moved on behalf of the Nominating Committee to elect the following officers for the 2012-2013 Biennium: President: Ruth Clark, Judson Baptist Church, Kansas City, KS Vice President: Donald Ng, First Chinese Baptist Church, San Francisco, CA Budget Review Officer: James Ratliff, Olivet Baptist Church, Valley Stream, NY - 65.
-There being no nominations from the floor, delegates were asked to cast their ballots.
-Results will be announced at the worship session this evening. - 66.
-American Baptist Home Mission Societies brought a report.
-Aidsand F. Wright-Riggins, III, shared of some of the history of the work begun by John Mason Peck and others, and the ministry spanning three centuries of ABHMS.
+Sharon Gober brought the report of the Nominating Committee to elect the following officers for the 2012-2013 Biennium: President: Ruth Clark, Judson Baptist Church, Kansas City, KS Vice President: Donald Ng, First Chinese Baptist Church, San Francisco, CA Budget Review Officer: James Ratliff, Olivet Baptist Church, Valley Stream, NY - 65.
+There being no nominations from the floor, delegates were asked to cast their ballots. - 66.
+ABHMS brought a report.
+Aidsand F. Wright-Riggins, III, shared of some of the history of the work begun by John Mason Peck and others, and the ministry spanning three centuries of the American Baptist Home Mission Societies.
 A video presentation followed. - 67.
-International Ministries brought a report.
-Reid Trulson shared the history of IM from 1814 to the present, with a PowerPoint presentation.
+IM brought a report.
+Reid Trulson shared the history of International Ministries from 1814 to the present, with a power point presentation.
 Then a brief video, "From Headhunters to Evangelists" was shown.
 International Ministries will begin a new partnership with Baptists in North East India that will allow additional doors of ministry to open. - 68.
-The Office of the General Secretary brought a report.
+OGS brought a report.
 Our newest United Mission video was shown.
 Roy Medley highlighted the importance of United Mission to our work together.
 He also recognized regional staff, IM staff and ABHMS staff in the room, all of whom benefit from United Mission.
-Leo Thorne presented certificates to some of our highest giving churches: - Carmen Adames-Vasquez and Roberto Dieppa-Baéz, regional executive minister, accepted for PIB de Carolina, Carolina, PR, Rev. Carmen C. Adames-Vasquez, pastor, #1 to total UM; - Frank Miller and David Carrico, regional executive minister, accepted for South Parkersburg Baptist Church, Parkersburg, WV, Rev. Ed Rogers, pastor, #3 to total UM; - Molly Marshall accepted for Prairie Baptist Church, Prairie Village, KS, Dr. Stephen Jones, interim pastor, #4 to total UM; - G. Daniel Jones and James McJunkin, Jr., regional executive minister, accepted for Grace Baptist Church of Germantown, Philadelphia, PA, Rev. Dr. G. Daniel Jones, pastor, highest per capita among African-American churches;

-- Douglas Harris and Carol McVetty accepted for North Shore Baptist Church, Chicago, IL, Rev. Douglas Harris, Rev. Carol McVetty, pastors, highest per capita among multi-ethnic congregations. - 69.
+Leo Thorne presented certificates to some of our highest giving churches: PIB de Carolina, Carolina, PR, Rev. Carmen C. Adames-Vasquez, pastor, #1 to total UM represented by Carmen Adames-Vasquez and Roberto Dieppa-Baéz, Regional Executive Minister; South Parkersburg Baptist Church, Parkersburg, WV, Rev. Ed Rogers, pastor, #3 to total UM, represented by Frank Miller and David Carrico, Regional Executive Minister; Prairie Baptist Church, Prairie Village, KS, Dr. Stephen Jones, interim pastor, #4 to total UM, represented by Molly Marshall; Grace Baptist Church of Germantown, Philadelphia, PA, Rev. Dr. G. Daniel Jones, pastor, highest per capita among African-American churches, represented by G. Daniel Jones and James McJunkin, Regional Minister; North Shore Baptist Church, Chicago, IL, Rev. Douglas Harris, Rev. Carol McVetty, pastors, highest per capita among multi-ethnic congregations, represented by Douglas Harris and Carol McVetty. - 69.
 Patti Stratton presided over the presentation by the Statements of Concern Committee, chaired by Paul Hayes, who reviewed the procedures.
-This year, Statements of Concern are intended to be not a declaration of a position but a way to provoke discussion on issues of importance to us all. - 70.
-Dee Dee Turlington, committee member, brought the statement on "Holy Manners: Civil Discourse and Spiritual Discernment:"
+This year, Statements of Concern are intended to be not a declaration of a position but a way to provoke discussion on issues of importance to us all.

+70. Dee Dee Turlington, committee member, brought the statement on "Holy Manners: Civil Discourse and Spiritual Discernment:"